thomasfevre/projet2_linux_scrapping/readme.md

 - I have my own running webpage listing historical anomalies too

 Specifications
-• The code run on your online hosted virtual machine (24/7)
+• The code run on an online hosted virtual machine (24/7, here it is azure)
 • It is written in bash
 • Website accessible via this link (if it does not work, please contact me):
 https://8b3b-20-43-56-90.eu.ngrok.io